MicrosoftDocs/architecture-center/docs/example-scenario/analytics/sync-mongodb-atlas-azure-synapse-analytics-content.md

     };

-#### Trigger the Azure function to Propagate the Changes to Synapse
+#### Trigger the Azure function to propagate the changes to Azure Synapse Analytics

-Atlas function is coded to invoke an Azure function which writes the change document to Synapse ADLS Gen2.
-The Azure function uses the [ADLS Gen2 Python ](/azure/storage/blobs/data-lake-storage-directory-file-acl-python?tabs=azure-ad)SDK and creates an instance of the *DataLakeServiceClient* class in the SDK representing your storage account.
+The Atlas function is coded to invoke an Azure function that writes the change document to Data Lake Storage in Azure Synapse Analytics.
+The Azure function uses the [Azure Data Lake Storage client library for Python](/azure/storage/blobs/data-lake-storage-directory-file-acl-python) SDK to create an instance of the `DataLakeServiceClient` class that represents your storage account.

-The Azure function uses a storage key as the mechanism for authentication.
-However, it can be changed with Microsoft Entra ID-based OAuth implementations also.
-The storage_account_key and other ADLS Gen2 storage related attributes are fetched from the set OS environment variables.
-After decoding the request body, the *fullDocument* (the entire document that was inserted or updated) is parsed from the request body and then written to ADLS Gen 2 using the Data Lake client functions of *append_data* and *flush_data*.
+The Azure function uses a storage key for authentication.
+You can also use Microsoft Entra ID OAuth implementations.
+The `storage_account_key` and other attributes related to Dake Lake Storage are fetched from the configured OS environment variables.
+After the request body is decoded, the `fullDocument` (the entire inserted or updated document) is parsed from the request body and then written to Data Lake Storage by the Data Lake client functions `append_data` and `flush_data`.

-You will notice in the code that for a Delete operation the *fullDocumentBeforeChange* is used instead of *fullDocument*.
-The *fullDocument* will not have any value for Delete and thus, we need to fetch the document that was deleted which is captured in *fullDocumentBeforeChange*.
-Note that the fullDocumentBeforeChange is only populated when the *Document Preimage* setting is set to ON as in *Figure 3*.
+For a delete operation, `fullDocumentBeforeChange` is used instead of `fullDocument`. `fullDocument` doesn't have any value in a delete operation, so the code fetches the document that was deleted, which is captured in `fullDocumentBeforeChange`.
+Note that `fullDocumentBeforeChange` is only populated when the **Document Preimage** setting is set to on, as shown in the previous screenshot.

     import json
     import logging